Scaln/scaln.github.io/posts/pocket_change.md

 $$ F $$

-What's the point of all this?
+Now what's the point of all this?

 It turns out $a_{50}$, the multiplier in front of $X^{50}$ in F's series expansion at 0 is   [_**drum roll**_]   the number of possible combinations of 2c and 5c coins for paying that coffee!